kapetan3sid/Filhak/README.md

 **Funding for this milestone:**

-For M1 two full time **Go** developers rate will be $50 / hour in order to fund the milestone.
+For M1 three full time **Go** developers rate will be $45 / hour in order to fund the milestone.

+However in this rate we wont include funding for **PO (Andreja Markovic)** and **PM (Katarina Milisavljevic)** positions, this will come from internal budget.
+Reason is that we want to have additional support for developers so that they can fully focus on development of this project.

-Team will be paid an estimated $17,500 per month, and $35,000 per milestone.
+Team will be paid an estimated $23,220 per month, and $46,440 per milestone.

 The estimated payment amount per month will be subject to change due to different wokring days in a month, public holidays, sick leaves, etc.

 Upon completion of M1, team will be paid $25,000.

-**Total budget for M1 - $60,000.**
+**Total budget for M1 - $71,220.**

 **Estimated Milestone Delivery:**
 First half of August 2022